 Is your volunteer work or other related experiences part of the medical school application?

-Check out the AMCAS Web site in advance.
+Check out the AMCAS website in advance.
 You can download a worksheet or simply initiate an application to see what it's like.
 You don't actually pay a fee unless you submit the application with transcripts, etc. It's a good idea to get familiar with it early.
-You can keep a journal of your experiences and their accompanying contact information and date ranges throughout your undergraduate years so you will have the information easily on hand when it comes time to fill out AMCAS.
+You can keep a journal of your experiences and their accompanying contact information and date ranges throughout your undergraduate years so you will have the information easily on hand when it comes time to fill out your AMCAS application.